SANdood/Ecobee-Suite/README.md

 - One or more Doors, each with a contact sensor

 #### Optional
-- Hubitat/SmartThings-controlled vent running stock device drivers
+- Hubitat-controlled vent running stock device drivers
   - EcoNet Vent
   - Keene Smart Vent
   - Any other 'generic" vent device (operating like a dimmer)